Asymptotically tight security analysis of quantum key distribution based on universal source compression: Numerical comparison

+The problem Eq.~\eqref{eq:key_rate_new} for the new analysis, on the other hand, involves nonlinear matrix functions and is not easily handled by convex optimization packages such as CVXPY~\cite{Steven2016}.
+We thus use the QICS package~\cite{He2024}, which is developed for optimization problems involving the quantum relative entropy and the quantum R\'enyi divergences.

-Figure~\ref{fig:key_rate_comparison} shows the comparison of the key rates of the conventional analysis and our new analysis in the asymptotic case against depolarizing parameter $p$ in a), and in the finite-size case against the number of communication rounds with the depolarizing parameter $p$ taken to be 1\% in b1) and 4.5\% in b2).
-As expected from previous works~\cite{Tamaki2003,Renner2005,Matsumoto2013,Sasaki2015}, the asymptotic key rates have a large gap between the two analyses in the high bit-error regime while the gap closes in the limit of the vanishing bit error.
+Figure~\ref{fig:key_rate_comparison} shows the comparison of the key rates of the conventional analysis and our new analysis in the asymptotic case against the depolarizing parameter $p$ in a), and in the finite-size case against the number of communication rounds with the depolarizing parameter $p$ taken to be 1\% in b1) and 4.5\% in b2).
+As expected from previous works~\cite{Tamaki2003, Renner2005, Matsumoto2013, Sasaki2015}, the asymptotic key rates have a large gap between the two analyses in the high bit-error regime, while the gap closes in the limit of the vanishing bit error.
 (Note that a higher depolarizing parameter leads to a higher bit-error rate.)
-In Fig.~\ref{fig:key_rate_comparison} b1), the finite-size key rate with our new analysis is comparable to the one with the conventional analysis, but slightly worse.
-The reason for this worse performance may be attributed to the polynomial overhead in the universal decoder for the source compression with quantum side information.
-Thus, although our new analysis can achieve asymptotically optimal key rates, it may not always surpass the conventional PEC-type analysis.
-When the asymptotic key rate has a large gap between the conventional and our analyses, then the finite-size performance also has a large gap, as can be seen from Fig.~\ref{fig:key_rate_comparison} b2).
+In Figs.~\ref{fig:key_rate_comparison} b1) and b2), our new analysis even improves finite-size key rates upon the conventional analysis, and the improvement is larger as the depolarizing parameter gets larger, as Fig.~\ref{fig:key_rate_comparison} b2) suggests.
+We should note, however, that the finite-size performance of the conventional analysis has room for improvement since the i.i.d.~reduction performed in Sec.~\ref{sec:conventional_PEC} may not be the best strategy we can take as suggested in Ref.~\cite{Matsuura2024}.